 Introduce yourself, who are you & what do you do?

 Hi!
 I’m Sam, and I currently teach ESL to both elementary and middle school students in the Jeollabuk province in Korea.
 I graduated in 2014 with a BA in English and Hispanic Studies, and a strong desire to return to this country as soon as possible, hence getting a teaching job.
 By the time I got my diploma, I was practically halfway out the door and ready for a new adventure.

 How did you get started teaching?
 What appealed to you?

-I first heard of teaching in Korea sometime during my first and second year in college, and since I couldn’t return for another semester, it seemed like the next best option given my lack of Korean language skills.
+I first heard of teaching in Korea sometime during my first and second year in college, and it seemed like the next best option given my lack of Korean language skills.
 I was initially hesitant only because I was afraid of derailing whatever career I wanted to pursue after graduation, but at one point during my final year, I realized I wasn’t even sure what that career was.
-I just knew I needed to be traveling again.

 I always enjoyed teaching, whether it was swim lessons or English, and I like kids, and being here for a year sort of cemented that.
 I mean I just planned a Harry Potter themed camp including chopstick wands and animal face masks and ending with chocolate dipped bananas, How is that not fun?